01 of 09

 Confirm that all wiring connections are secure by gently tugging on each wire.
 Reconnect and retighten any loose wires.
 Carefully tuck the wires into the box; it often helps to bend them in one or two places, but do not create sharp bends.
 Hold the outlet against the box edge and secure it to the box with the screw at the top and bottom of the outlet.

 Note: The outlet can be oriented with the ground slot (D-shaped hole) facing up or down.
-Technically it's safer to have the ground slot on top: If a cord plugged into the outlet is partially pulled out, exposing the plug's prongs, and something was to fall onto the prongs, it's safest if the object contacts the ground prong rather than the hot or neutral prongs.Continue to 9 of 9 below.
+Technically it's safer to have the ground slot on top: If a cord plugged into the outlet is partially pulled out, exposing the plug's prongs, and something were to fall onto the prongs, it's safest if the object contacts the ground prong rather than the hot or neutral prongs.Continue to 9 of 9 below.

 09 of 09